eugenia1984/english/glossary.md

 - **assign** means to give tasks to other people.

 - **As well**: is a phrase used to add something to what has just been said, similar to also or too.
 It's often used to include something or someone else in an action or statement.
-For example: ``I'll have coffee and a muffin as well``. (not only coffee, but also a muffin)
+For example: ``I'll have coffee and a muffin as well``. (not only coffee, but also a muffin).

+- **As we speak**: means that something is happening at this very moment, while the conversation is taking place.

+For example:

+`The update is being deployed as we speak.` -> The update is being rolled out at this very moment.

 - **at all times** means always or continuously, indicating something that happens without interruption.
 For instance, ``Security guards must be alert at all times``.